kazualkazzy/LinkinPark-fan-page/README.md

 * #000 (Black)

 ### Styling:
+Thanks to SASS/SCSS I was easily able to set variables in my stylesheets that ask as the house style - this means that the styles can be used in multiple places without having to repeat code.
+Using SASS also allowed me to better structure my stylesheets.

 ### Images + Background:
 The background image I chose to on the banner I found via google search typing bands name but link to it can be found in Credts section.